google/identity-toolkit-go-client/README.md

 See more at https://developers.google.com/identity-toolkit

-To use Identity Toolkit Go client in your own server:
+To use Identity Toolkit Go client:
 ```go
 var client *gitkit.Client